 Medical experts confirmed that this case had nothing to do with abortion and that Irish doctors were free to always intervene to save a pregnant woman’s life, even if that resulted in the death of her unborn child.

 Later, the journalist who broke the Savita story with the claim that ‘Woman, denied termination, dies in hospital’, said that the facts may have been “muddled”.

-Solicitor for Savita’s husband also states subsequently that he ‘never claimed that a termination would have saved his wife’s life’.
+A solicitor for Savita’s husband also subsequently stated that Praveen Halappanavar had ‘never claimed that a termination would have saved his wife’s life’.